Aftabkhan07/Aftabkhan07/README.md

 ### Hey there, I'm Aftab! 👋

-#### Hi, I'm Aftab Khan, an undergraduate student from A.C Patil College Of Engineering, Kharghar 🚀 from India, Working as a Software Engineer at [Apical Innovations].
+#### Hi, I'm Aftab Khan, an undergraduate student from A.C Patil College Of Engineering, India.
+Worked in 2 startups from 2021-2023, Currently Persuing PostGraduation in Artificial Intelligence from Fleming College, Canada.

 #### Beside's developing stuff, I enjoy listening music 🎧, learning about AI 📚, and traveling 🏝️🗻.